FeldrinH/TASmaniac/README.md

 ## Existing TAS run

-An incomplete set of input files for a work-in-progress TAS run can be found in the `best_recordings` folder.
+An incomplete set of inputs for a work-in-progress TAS run can be found [here](https://docs.google.com/spreadsheets/d/1kA16tzJ-diouDjB213JCW4X9J4LKVxMMdmYSAMIR64Y/edit?gid=0#gid=0).
+If you want to contribute to it then contact me on the [Ambidextro Speedrunning Discord](https://discord.gg/q7cB2sSQZn).